rgknp/AIDayLabs/lab02.3-logging_chat_conversations/3_Cosmos.md

 **If you get stuck, you can find the solution code under resources > code.**

 Run the bot and have several conversations with it.
-Look in the Cosmos DB Data Explorer (within your Cosmos DB service in the Azure portal), and you should see your data in individual records.
+Look in your Cosmos DB account (which should be accessible using Azure Storage Explorer), and you should see your data in individual records.
+You may have to refresh the account by right-clicking on the Cosmos DB accounts and selecting "Refresh".
 When examining one of the records, notice that the first three items are the three values of our log data, named as the string we specified at the beginning of this lab for their respective `JsonProperty`.

 This lab was modified from suggestions [from the documentation, where they walk through a different but similar example and best practices](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-cosmos-middleware?view=azure-bot-service-4.0&tabs=cs).